jesse-gallagher/Polyglot/README.md

 	<xp:text value="#{ruby: TestClass.new.someMethod }"/>

 The scope of the runtime is set to the current request but can be switched to the application via the RUNTIME scope property of frostillicus.GenericBindingFactory.

+Scripting languages are made available using any of the names in the "Names" column on Home.xsp (except Rhino's "javascript", which is used for SSJS instead).
+The "type" specified for Script Libraries can be any of the values in the "MIME Types" column or "text/x-script-#{languageName}" as a fallback for languages without MIME types listed.